Picture of Dr Matthew R. Bennion

-I’m a multidisciplinary developer and researcher with knowledge and experience spanning Psychology, Computer Science and Health Informatics.
-I am presently located at Midlands and Lancashire Commissioning Support Unit working in Innovation Services.
+I am a multidisciplinary developer and researcher with expertise in Psychology, Computer Science, and Health Informatics.
+Currently, I work at NHS Midlands and Lancashire working in the Digital Innovation Unit.

 Research Activities

-My PhD research was based in the University of Sheffield’s Centre for Assistive Technology and Connected Healthcare (CATCH) and looked at how digital could be implemented more effectively in NHS Mental Health services such as IAPT.
-I also investigated how system usability effects our ability to connect (expectations, therapeutic alliance) with therapeutic chatbots.
+My PhD at the University of Sheffield’s Centre for Assistive Technology and Connected Healthcare (CATCH) focused on improving digital implementation in NHS Mental Health services, such as IAPT.
+I also explored how system usability impacts the ability to form connections with therapeutic chatbots, particularly in terms of expectations and therapeutic alliance.

-I have a continued interest in therapeutic chatbots but have also recently expanded my research interests into NHS staff resilience.
-I have been working with Ultimate Resilience to develop online resilience training for NHS healthcare staff.
+I maintain a strong interest in therapeutic chatbots and have recently expanded my research into NHS staff resilience.
+In collaboration with Ultimate Resilience, I’ve developed online resilience training for NHS healthcare staff.

 Industry Activities

-For five of those years I worked developing mental health systems at both a local and regional level.
-These systems served over 1.5 million service users.
-I am a champion of free healthcare and proud to have worked in the NHS.
+Over the past decade, I have developed systems within the NHS at both local and regional levels, serving over 1.5 million users.
+I am a passionate advocate for free healthcare and proud to contribute to the NHS.

 Other Activities

-In addition to my developer and research actives.
-I have worked as part of NHS England’s Digital Innovation and Adoption in Psychological Therapies Expert Reference Group (D-IAPT ERG) tasked with helping the NHS to adopt digital technologies within its psychological therapy IAPT services and also contributed to the Topol Review which looks at the digital future of mental healthcare and its workforce.
+Beyond my development and research work, I have contributed to NHS England’s Digital Innovation and Adoption in Psychological Therapies Expert Reference Group (D-IAPT ERG), helping integrate digital technologies in IAPT services.
+I also contributed to the Topol Review, which focuses on the digital future of mental healthcare and its workforce.